-You can choose to accept cryptocurrency payments in as many or as few currencies as you wish.
-You may have one or more wallets (addresses) per currency.
+You can choose to accept cryptocurrency payments in as many currencies as you wish.
+You may have one or more wallets (addresses) per currency, or HD wallets that generate new addresses per transaction.
 If you are on a WordPress multisite network, you can assign wallets to specific blogs.

 Add, Remove, or Disable currencies